seek-oss/sku/docs/static-rendering.md

 ### Dynamic routes

-Apps using params in their path (eg. `/job/[12345]`) are supported as well. sku represents these params using the standard `/job/:id` convention, where `:` marks this part of the path as dynamic.
+Apps using params in their path (eg. `/job/[12345]`) are supported as well.
+These params are represented in sku using the standard `/job/:id` convention, where `:` marks this part of the path as dynamic.

 ```js
 {